-- Maximum file size of only 1MB for the free version.
+- The maximum file size is just 1MB for the Free version.
 This may not be enough for all categories of websites.
 However, the Pro version allows up to 32MB.

 - You need a membership to WPMU DEV to enjoy additional features that will cost you $49 per month.
 However, this comes with many other exciting plugins from the developer.

-- The free version does not compress your original images.
+- The Free version does not keep your original images.
 Other optimization plugins have this feature.

 - You should be ready for intrusive advertisements on your admin dashboard calling your attention to upgrade to the pro version.

-It’s worth mentioning though, that the plugin has worthy competitors in the “image compression for WordPress” space.
-These include Imagify, ShortPixel, reSmush.It, EWWW Image Optimizer and Compress JPEG & PNG images among a few others.
+It’s worth mentioning though, that the plugin has interesting competitors in the “image compression for WordPress” space.
+These include Imagify, ShortPixel,

 Want to read more?
 Check out our review of MonsterInsights!